Rickkwa/ansible-user-management/README.md

 Manages user accounts, groups, and sudoers using a centralized user/group inventory.

-The role takes on a centralized and flat approach as it contains all user and group information in one place, as opposed to overriding the user/group inventory on a per host/group basis.
-When you have to use host_vars/group_vars to give users different access to different systems, there can be some uncertainty if a host belongs to multiple host groups with conflicting user/group inventories.
-When that happens, it's basically up to Ansible to choose which group has priority.
-But with the flat and centralized approach that this role uses, you can define exactly which host groups you expect the user/group to be in, and which host groups they should not be in.
+The role takes on a centralized and flat approach.
+It contains all user and group information in one place, instead of overriding the user/group inventory on a per host/group basis.
+Using host_vars/group_vars to give users different access to different systems can lead to uncertainty if a host belongs to multiple host groups with conflicting user/group inventories.
+When that happens, it's up to Ansible to choose which group has priority.
+With the flat and centralized approach that this role uses, you can define which host groups the user/group should or should not be in.

 Requirements
 ----